jonlpersson/ed-latimore/site/_posts/2020-11-15-8-reasons-to-push-through-the-pain.md

 You start out slowly, making one painful but necessary decision in your life but one that leads to an excellent result.
 Seeing the result is a good experience that makes you more likely to choose the difficult choice in the future.
 When it comes time to make the difficult decision again, you do it but with a little less internal resistance.
 This is how the habit of enduring temporary suffering for long-term gain begins.

 This process is never quick.
 Like any habit, it takes time to build.
-Furthermore, the results don't happen instantly.
+Furthermore, the results don’t happen instantly.

 Changing your body takes time, changing your social and love life takes time and changing your income level takes time.
 But getting small victories along the way as a result of the effort you put in makes enduring future pain easier.